JMC Software AG

 12 Special provisions for the creation of works

-12.2 JMC shall invite customer to the test in due time by notifying customer of the readiness for acceptance.
+12.2 CONVOTIS shall invite customer to the test in due time by notifying customer of the readiness for acceptance.
 A record of the inspection and its result shall be drawn up and signed by both parties.
 Partial acceptances are also possible within the contractual framework.
-Unless otherwise agreed, acceptance shall take place within 10 days after JMC's notification of readiness for acceptance.
+Unless otherwise agreed, acceptance shall take place within 10 days after CONVOTIS's notification of readiness for acceptance.
 If the acceptance is delayed by the customer beyond this period and no defects are notified in writing within the period, the acceptance shall be deemed to have taken place.
 Likewise, acceptance shall be deemed to have taken place when the customer commences operations or makes changes to delivered products.

 12.4 If significant defects within the meaning of clause 8.6 are revealed during the inspection, the acceptance shall be postponed.
-JMC shall remedy the defects identified and invite Customer to a new inspection.
+CONVOTIS shall remedy the defects identified and invite Customer to a new inspection.
 If the acceptance cannot take place a second time due to the same defect, customer may assert its defect rights pursuant to clause 8.5 (furthermore performance, reduction or, in case of substantial defects, rescission of the contract).

 13 Special Provisions for Support Services